ualbertalib/jupiter/README.md

   ```shell
   docker-compose logs web
   ```
+- If your switching between docker-compose and local development on your machine, you may encounter in weird permissions on files that docker has created (logs/tmp/etc.).
+Simply just `sudo rm` them.

 - One common issue could be the webpage is not rendering when you go to [localhost:9000](localhost:9000).
 This probably a result of the server not being started due to a bad stop and exiting of the container from a previous run.
 This causes the server to leave a pid file in the tmp directory.
 To fix this, cleanup the pid file via: